andrewferlitsch/Gap/docs/quick-start-guide.md

 ## 4 VISION Module
 ### 4.1 Image Processing

+CV preprocessing of images requires the <b style='class:saddlebrown'>VISION</b> module.

-To preprocess an image for computer vision machine learning, you create an `Image` (class) object, passing as parameters the path to the image, the corresponding label and a path for storing the preprocessed image data, the original image and optionally a thumbnail.
+To preprocess an image for computer vision machine learning, you create an `Image` (class) object, passing as parameters the path to the image, the corresponding label and a path for storing the preprocessed image data, the original image, optionally a thumbnail, and metadata.
 The label must be specified as an integer value.
 Below is a code example.

 ```python
 from vision import Image